 What we do

-Disaster managers need to calculate routes with very specific requirements, outdoor athletes would like to run their course best exclusively in green spaces and wheelchair users need to take kerbs, way surfaces and many more into account.
+Disaster managers need to calculate routes with very specific requirements, outdoor athletes would like to run their course best exclusively in green spaces and wheelchair users need to take curbs, way surfaces and many more into account.
 The broad range of application scenarios calls for innovative, reliable and scalable geo services tailor-made to meet specific use cases.
 To provide these crucial services, we develop globally available services and interfaces enabling a vast number of special mobility profiles, which significantly improve user-friendliness and value.